vehoelite/AI_Installer/README.md

 # Steps your AI Agent will make
 1. Analyze the target system state
-2. Plan the installation steps based on requirements
+2. Plan the installation steps based on requirements and user support.
 3. Execute commands with proper error handling
 4. Validate the installation through tests
 5. Troubleshoot failures autonomously